kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes.md

 checks:

-* `initialDelaySeconds`: Number of seconds after the container has started before liveness or readiness probes are initiated.
+* `initialDelaySeconds`: Number of seconds after the container has started before the probe is initiated.
 Defaults to 0 seconds.
 Minimum value is 0.
 * `periodSeconds`: How often (in seconds) to perform the probe.
 Default to 10 seconds.
 Minimum value is 1.
 * `timeoutSeconds`: Number of seconds after which the probe times out.
 Defaults